themanual/ebooks/issue-1/EPUB/html/author-1-article.md

 ----
-layout: "piece"
+layout: piece
-author: "simon-collison"
+author: simon-collison
-type: "article"
+type:   article
 ---

 Beneath the streets of a characterful city, we gathered in a characterless basement.
 No windows, faulty air conditioning, barely enough space to hold the assembled designers, developers, and client team, yet this was an opportunity to work alongside a number of respected practitioners on a once-in-a-lifetime project.